- Organization Overview

 There’s a lot of work going into developing the cases, developing the objectives.
 I think that’s one place where we want to link our curriculum schedules.
 It’s really giving the students the room and space to think out loud, and the faculty is there to guide the conversation.

-Jacobson: Introduced into the School’s curriculum in the 1990s, the three pathways—Pharmaceutical Care, Health Services & Policy Research, and Pharmaceutical Sciences—each require a related research project.
+Jacobson: Introduced into the School’s curriculum in the 1990s, the three pathways—Pharmaceutical Care, Health Services and Policy Research, and Pharmaceutical Sciences—each require a related research project.
 Will research projects continue to be a part of the curriculum if the pathway system is changed during this transformation?

 Youmans: Our first pharmacy graduate in 1874 wrote a research thesis—so it was a condition of graduation even then.
 Our school is part of a university system that is renowned for its research; thus, research and science will always be a theme in our curriculum.
 But how we go about it with our students will be different.
 For example, right now students begin research projects in the spring quarter of their third year, which is late.
 The research component could be strengthened if we allow students to start their projects earlier.